Law school is starting back up and we have a ton of great advice for making the most of it.

 — Marc Luber (@JD_COT) August 20, 2013

-We connected with a 3L last week who explains on his blog that grades are important in law school, but they aren’t everything.
+We connected with a 3L last week who explained on his blog that grades are important in law school, but they aren’t everything.
 He also recommends thinking about your career and networking.

 And if you need some evidence for networking, this is a great story about how a lawyer got a clerkship after law school.
 Remember that midway through the semester.